cgos/google-certified-associate-cloud-engineer/README.md

 * don't care about underlying OS

 Managed app engine advantages are: runtimes are managed, inexpensive, fast startup

+### App Engine Flex
+Flexible environments are able to use a Dockerfile to create custom runtimes.
+They specifically run on port 8080.

 ### Reviewing Cloud Functions
 Event triggered